 Before proceeding, I thought it would be wise to share a couple tips to ensure success tailored to your individual needs.

 - The first tip is to use pork ribs instead of beef.
-I buy high quality organic pork for cheaper than conventional beef.
-Pork works very well with Mexican cuisine and is an affordable meat for lower budgets.
+I buy high-quality organic pork for cheaper than conventional beef.
+Pork works very well with Mexican cuisine and it is an affordable meat for lower budgets.

 - The second tip is to be creative.
 Use chili peppers that you like or just adventure out and try some new ones.
 Go mild or super spicy; it's up to you.